vijay-fs/coffee_mcp_server/README.md

 ```

 1. **Document Upload**:

    - Client uploads document to `/v1/extract_data`
    - Server creates a job entry in MongoDB
    - Background task is triggered for processing

-2. **Background Processing**:
+2. **Optimized Background Processing**:

    - Document is analyzed and format detected
-   - Text extraction is performed using OCR if needed
-   - Tables are detected and extracted if present
-   - Text chunks are processed and embeddings generated
+   - For large PDFs (>10 pages), processing happens page-by-page in real-time
+   - Each page is converted to an image and immediately processed with OCR
+   - MongoDB is updated after each page is processed, enabling real-time progress tracking
+   - Background thread processing ensures API remains responsive during intensive OCR tasks
-   - Progress is continuously updated in MongoDB
+   - Progress percentage is continuously updated in MongoDB
+   - For smaller documents, batch processing is used for efficiency

 3. **Result Retrieval**:
    - Client polls `/v1/extract_data_job` for status